Our Learning for Sustainability team share this update highlighting the work being developed through Learning for Sustainability Phase 2.

 Member of Children’s Parliament, aged 10, Edinburgh

-This autumn, Katie and I visited Sciennes and Forgandenny for full-day workshops.
+This autumn, we visited Sciennes and Forgandenny for full-day workshops.
 Using games and creative activities, we explored children’s rights to education, participation, and healthy and safe environments.
 We were kindly supported by our brilliant Reporter team, who are our former P7 Investigators from Phase One.
 They interviewed the P5’s during the workshop to create our ongoing project newsletter, used to write this blog.

 Key messages that the children wanted to share with adults during our activities were that their learning environments should be calm, creative, and outside wherever possible.
 For them to participate in decisions made about their learning, they shared their need for kindness, fun, and child-friendliness.